bronzehedwick/chrisdeluca/content/article/security-vs-privacy-on-the-internet.md

 ## What is Internet security?

 First, let's start with security.
-We all have a decent grasp of what security means in the physical world - keeping bad folks out of your stuff - but what does it mean online?
+We all have a decent grasp of what security means in the physical world---keeping bad folks out of your stuff---but what does it mean online?

-The basic principles are the same; security means defense against unwanted - and usually criminal - intrusion.
+The basic principles are the same; security means defense against unwanted---and usually criminal---intrusion.
 In the physical world, that would mean access to your house or apartment (or pockets), to steal your cash, jewelry, credit cards, or vintage *My Little Pony* collection.
-On the internet, it would mean access to your various online accounts, to pilfer your emails, photos, banking information, or your *really embarassing* emails, photos, and banking information, like the time you bought that vintage *My Little Pony* collection.
+On the Internet, it would mean access to your various online accounts, to pilfer your emails, photos, banking information, or your *really embarassing* emails, photos, and banking information, like the time you bought that vintage *My Little Pony* collection.